 Within the defense community generally, and to a lesser extent within the Corona program, the "white" designator used most often as a program identifier once Discoverer disappeared was "Program 162."
 However, at various later times the numerical designators 241, 622A, Program 12, and Program 75 were also applied to Corona.
 In 1959 and 1960, it was briefly known as "Program IIA," and Argon as "Program IA."
 In the separate TALENT-KEYHOLE security category (covering the product of satellite reconnaissance operations), the code KH-4 was used to identify Corona-Mural mission products.
-Other KH codes,

-DECLASSIFIED ON: 7 MAY 2012 1 identified predecessor products including KH-1, KH-2, and KH-3, identified predecessor products of the C, C', and C''' cameras, respectively.
+Other KH codes, including KH-1, KH-2, and KH-3, $^{1}$ identified predecessor products of the C , $C^{1}$ , and $C^{111}$ cameras, respectively. $^{}$